niharmitra/bracket-generator/README.md

 Currently all output is done on the command line and with minimal functionality

 To add for output:
- - Standalone GUI display (tkinder)
+ - Standalone GUI display (tkinter)
  - Web app display
  - Mobile application display
  - Printable display